MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 [People Picker Graph Component][pwaPeoplePickerGraphComponent] - Enables the user to view, add, or remove **People** objects from a dynamic drop-down list as the user types.

-[Sign in with Microsoft, Google, or Facebook][pwaSignIn] - Lets your users sign-in using their Microsoft, Google, or Facebook account using `pwa-auth`.
-Your app receives their email address, name, and profile picture.
+[Sign in with Microsoft, Google, or Facebook][pwaSignIn] - Lets your users sign-in through their Microsoft, Google, or Facebook account by using `pwa-auth`.
+Your app receives the user's email address, name, and profile picture.

 [Tasks Graph Component][pwaTasksGraphComponent] - Returns the tasks for the signed in user from the Microsoft Graph API.